 You must notify the Office of Student Financial Services if the enrollment or housing status listed on your award is incorrect, as it may affect your financial aid.

-Your financial aid award may change if you receive awards from sources outside of Emmanuel College, including private scholarships, tuition remission, veterans education benefits, or other aid after you submitted your financial aid applications.
+Your financial aid letter may change if you receive awards from sources outside of Emmanuel College, including private scholarships, tuition remission, veterans education benefits, or other aid after you submitted your financial aid applications.